CloudLabsAI-Azure/Hybrid-Identity-with-Entra-ID/Labfiles/Lab05-Setup-MFA-and-Conditional-Access.md

 ## Exercise 1: Configure per-user multi-factor authentication

+In this exercise, you'll explore the implementation and management of multi-factor authentication (MFA) to enhance security.
+You'll start by validating the sign-in process without MFA, then enable and configure MFA for a user, verify its functionality, and learn how to remove MFA when it's no longer needed.

 ### Task 1: Validate sign-in before enabling MFA

 In this task, you are validating the current sign-in process to Outlook on the Web before enabling multi-factor authentication (MFA).
 You will sign in with just a password, check that MFA is not yet required, and then sign out.
 This ensures you understand the baseline sign-in experience before introducing MFA.